1. The newtonian constant of gravitation. 2. Symbol for giga, 109, in SI units.

 brightness g.
 The increase in the intensity of a fluoroscopic image by the use of an image intensifier.

 secondary g.
 The advantage gained by the patient indirectly from illness, such as attention, care, and release from responsibility.

 (gāt) A manner of walking.

 PATIENT CARE: Patients with gait problems should be evaluated by an interdisciplinary team, often including a neurologist, physiatrist, physical therapist, occupational therapist, and home health nurse.
 The home or care setting should be assessed for hazards that may increase the risk of falling; it should be altered to enhance its safety.
-Care providers should be taught how to safely assist an individual who has fallen, without compounding ...
+Care providers should ...